jshuadvd/hacks-n-notes/networks.md

 - Radio waves are used for wireless transmission

 ## IP (InternetWorking Protocol)
+> The Internet is the Network of Networks.
+It is a design philosophy and architecture expressed in a set of protocols

 - Invented by [Vint Cerf](https://en.wikipedia.org/wiki/Vint_Cerf) & [Bob Kahn](https://en.wikipedia.org/wiki/Bob_Kahn)

-- The Internet is the Network of Networks
 -

 ## DNS (Domain Name Server)